BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Guidelines on Classification of Own Funds.pdf.md

 ‘Item not on the lists’ means an own-fund item not included in the lists set

-out in Articles 69, 72 and 76 of Commission Delegated Regulation 2015/35.
+out in Articles 69, 72 and 76 of Commission Delegated Regulation.

 1.18.
 If not defined in these Guidelines, the terms have the meaning defined in the